History of Indiana in Timeline

 In 1950, the U.S. Census Bureau reported Indiana's population as 95.5% white and 4.4% black.

-1954: 181st Fighter Wing Stationed at Terre Haute
+1954: 181st Fighter Wing stationed at Terre Haute Regional Airport

 Since 1954, the 181st Fighter Wing of the Indiana Air National Guard was stationed at Terre Haute Regional Airport.

-1965: University of Southern Indiana Founded
+1965: University of Southern Indiana founded

 The University of Southern Indiana was founded in 1965 as the Evansville campus of Indiana State.

-1967: Indiana Pacers Begin Play
+1967: Pacers Begin Play in ABA

 1968: Marion County Supports Republicans

-From 1968 to 2000, Marion County supported Republican candidates.
+From 1968, Marion County supported Republican candidates until 2000.

-1970: Amendments to the State Constitution
+1970: Amendments to the state constitution were proposed

-Beginning in 1970, a series of amendments to the Indiana state constitution were proposed, leading to the creation of the Indiana Court of Appeals.
+Beginning in 1970, a series of amendments to the state constitution were proposed, leading to the creation of the Indiana Court of Appeals.

 By the 1970 census, Indiana's population had grown to exceed five million.